symotedz/payment-system/info/systemArchitecture.md

 1. **User Interface (UI):** This is the customer-facing interface where they initiate payments.
 It can be a web page, mobile app, or point-of-sale (POS) terminal.

+- APIs: Developers can integrate your payment gateway into their applications.

 2. **Payment Processing Engine:** This is the core of the system responsible for handling payment requests.
 It includes:
     * **Payment Form:** Captures customer payment information like card details.
     * **Tokenization:** Converts sensitive data like card numbers into secure tokens for storage and transmission.